itsluketwist/nba-prediction-models/README.md

 ## *about*

-This repository contains full historic NBA game data and PyTorch-based machine learning models to make predictions on upcoming NBA games, by modelling the recent form of the teams playing as a sequential dataset of game statistics.
+This repository contains historic NBA game data and PyTorch-based machine learning models to make predictions on upcoming NBA games, using the novel approach of modelling the recent form of the teams playing as a sequential dataset of game statistics.

 ## *structure*